ASTRO logo

 Did you know?

-🏜️ The Namib Desert, one of the oldest deserts in the world, stretches along the country's Atlantic coast.
+🌡 The Namib Desert is one of the oldest deserts in the world and stretches along the Atlantic Ocean.

-🏞️ The Fish River Canyon in Namibia is one of the largest canyons in the world, measuring over 160 kilometers long.
+🏞️ The Fish River Canyon is one of the largest canyons in the world, located in Namibia.

 Show Less